 Scott Teplin was born in 1972 on Halloween in Milwaukee, Wisconsin.
 He had a fun but troubled youth that included getting expelled from middle school, burning off his right nipple while playing with homemade fireworks and irreparably embarrassing his family during his bar mitzvah.
 He earned shitty grades and avoided art because he thought it was for dumb kids.
 After inexplicably getting accepted (very late admissions) into UW-Madison, Teplin enrolled in a drawing class which he loved.
 Spending his junior year in Europe convinced him that he needed to be an artist.
 After college he moved to Manhattan where he worked in a run-down art supply store and collaborated with a group of eccentric book artists until he ran away to UW-Seattle for an MFA in printmaking.
-Two years later Teplin moved back to New York City where he lives with his wife and two boys.
+Two years later Teplin moved back to New York City where he lives with his wife and their two sons.

 Scott Teplin has exhibited world-wide in museums and commercial galleries since 1998.
 His work is included in the permanent collections of The Museum of Modern Art (NYC and San Francisco), The New Museum, The Walker Art Center, The New York Public Library and several universities including Harvard, Yale, Stanford and California College of Arts and Crafts.
 He has exhibited work at PS1, The Bronx Museum, The Drawing Center, The New Museum, the Brooklyn Museum of Art and The New York Public Library.
 His commissioned work is on permanent display as a mural on PS130 in Brooklyn and in the lobby of the new Johns Hopkins Children’s Hospital in Baltimore.
 He has been featured on numerous occasions in pages of The New York Times, Art Forum, Art in America, Art News, Salon.com, The Huffington Post, Artnet, High Fructose, Juxtapoz and on NPR's Weekend Edition.